 Duration: 3 years, fully funded (Marie Skłodowska-Curie Actions)

-Are you passionate about AI, cutting-edge research, and making a real impact in biomedical science?
-The Jug Group at Human Technopole is thrilled to announce a new PhD opportunity as part of the prestigious PhD Programme in Data Analytics and Decision Sciences.
+Are you passionate about AI, mathematical modelling, or genomics, and eager to work on high-impact research in biomedical science?
+Human Technopole is excited to offer three fully-funded PhD positions as part of the prestigious PhD Programme in Data Analytics and Decision Sciences!

 Manage Cookie Consent